This is part one of a two-part series. After reading this article, please continue reading “Jacob’s Tithing Vow Part 2“.

 Although Adam Clarke’s commentary does not change the terminology of the passage he does state, “This mode of interpretation removes that appearance of self-interest which almost any other view of the subject presents.
 Jacob had certainly, long ere this, taken Jehovah for his God;”

-Jacob didn’t add any amendments to God’s already guaranteed promises, so where do we find that Jacob makes any bargain?
-For instance, If somehow I told you in a dream that I’m going to unconditionally buy you a brand new car, would you wake up and demand conditions of this agreement?
+Jacob didn’t add any amendments to God’s existing promise, so where do we find that Jacob makes any bargain?
+Let me give you an example.
+If I told you today that I’m buying you a brand new car, would you wake up the next day and try to deceive me into buying you a new car?
+I would probably ask if you are ok and if you hit your head too hard.
 It wasn’t Jacob that drafted the terms of God’s promises.
-Jacob’s response was telling God – “since you are doing that, then i will do this”
+Jacob’s response was telling God – “since you are doing that, then I will do this”.

 Was the Deceiver Being Deceptive?

-The other preconceived notion is that Jacob was being deceptive in his vow.
-Yes, i believe that Jacob was deceptive at times; but there is no indication that deception was in his heart at that time.
+The other assumption is that Jacob was being deceptive in his vow.
+Yes, I believe that Jacob was deceptive at times; but there is no indication that deception was in his heart at that time.
 As a matter of fact, scripture says quite the opposite.
-Once Jacob awoke from his dream the bible says he had fear – “Surely the LORD is in this place; and I knew [it] not.
-And he was afraid, and said, How dreadful [is] this place! this [is] none other but the house of God”
+Once Jacob awoke from his dream the bible says he was experiencing fear – “Surely the LORD is in this place; and I knew [it] not.
+And he was afraid, and said, How dreadful [is] this place! this [is] none other but the house of God“

 Another situation that clouds our assumptions is that many correlate Jacob’s vow with Jepthah’s careless vow in Judges 11 where he promises God, “If you give the Ammonites into my hands, whatever comes out of the door of my house to meet me when I return in triumph from the Ammonites will be the LORD’s, and I will sacrifice it as a burnt offering.”

-As you can see, Jacob immediately named that place “bethel”, fulfilling his vow in vs. 22.
-In chapter 35, he commands that his family put away the strange gods, therefore affirming that the LORD was his God.
-Two-third’s of Jacob’s vow was just fulfilled without God completely fulfilling his promises.
-Did Jephthah do the same?
-Does Jacob’s fulfillment of his promise seem like a man who is of doubt, or who wishes to bargain with God?
+Jacob immediately named that place “bethel”, fulfilling one-third of his vow.
+Seven chanpters later in chapter 35, he commands his family put away the strange gods, therefore affirming that the LORD was his God and fulfilling two-thirds of his vow.
+The truth is that a majority of Jacob’s vow was just fulfilled without God completing a single one of his promises.
+Does this seem like a man who is of doubt, or demanded God do ABC before he did XYZ?

-Jacob didn’t fulfill one portion of his vow, and that was because he couldn’t.
-God stated, “the land on which you lie I will GIVE to you and your descendants”, so once you look at what Jacob promised, “of all that you GIVE me, i will surely give a tenth unto thee”; you find that Jacob had promised to tithe off of what he received from the promised land.
-It’s kind of hard to give a tithe of the promised land, when you haven’t inherited it yet.
-For all intense and purposes, Jacob fulfilled his entire vow immediately.
+Jacob didn’t fulfill the final third of his vow, and that was because he couldn’t.
+God stated, “the land on which you lie I will GIVE to you and your descendants”, so once you look at what Jacob promised, “of all that you GIVE me, I will surely give a tenth unto thee“; you find that Jacob had promised to tithe off of what he received from the promised land.
+It’s kind of hard to give a tithe of the promised land when you haven’t inherited it yet.
+For all intense and purposes, Jacob fulfilled his end of the bargain fairly quickly.

-Like i said, many people disagree with me about this issue, but there’s no scripture to back up the claim that Jacob was bargaining or being deceptive with God.
-As i stated above, scripture is clear in saying Jacob had fear in his heart, not deception.
+Many people disagree with me about this issue, but there’s no scripture to back up the claim that Jacob was bargaining or being deceptive with God.
+As I stated above, scripture is clear in saying Jacob had fear in his heart, not deception.
 Second, these demands did not originate from Jacob, they came from God.
 Third, the word “if” is unclear in many other passages in many bible translations.
 Fourth, Jacob immediately fulfilled his vow.